From: Anthony Anson Sent: 21 February 2005 10:45

 You should be able to tell, fairly quickly, what's got hold of it by using fuser in a terminal as root.
 Handy tool to have laying about that one.

-I'll have a look at the O'Reilly CD of the book - though last time I looked, I found I needed instructions to tell me how to use the CD...
+Noted, but not understood...
+I'll have a look at the O'Reilly CD of the book - though last time I looked, I found I needed instructions to tell me how to use the CD... -- Tony http://www.users.zetnet.co.uk/hi-fi/ The only way to tell when a Finn is in love with you is that they look at your feet instead of their own.

-The message 63F7A21F1CA18143AFDBF28E2A7D6BBAE5E132@endor.kewill-europe.com from "Keith Watson" keith.watson@kewill.com contains these words:
+The message <63F7A21F1CA18143AFDBF28E2A7D6BBAE5E132@endor.kewill-europe.com> from "Keith Watson" <keith.watson@kewill.com> contains these words:

 I had to close Debian down before the CD drive would operate again.